Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms

-The potential link between ECG changes and neurological or psychiatric conditions is an emerging area of study.
-For instance, conditions like Alzheimer's and Parkinson's disease may affect the autonomic nervous system \cite{gonccalves2022heart}, leading to detectable changes in heart rate variability and other ECG patterns.
+The potential link between ECG abnormalities and neurocognitive disorders is an emerging area of study.
+For instance, recent studies continue to highlight the complex interplay between mental and cardiovascular health, underscoring the clinical value of early detection and integrated care strategies.
+For instance, \cite{liu2025guidelines} discusses how depression can manifest with cardiovascular symptoms and proposes traditional interventions tailored to the underlying physiological patterns. \cite{ali2021guidelines} emphasizes the persistent gap between clinical guidelines and actual practice in monitoring cardiometabolic risk among antipsychotic users, where cardiovascular disease remains a leading cause of death.
+Additionally, \cite{li2024virtual} demonstrates that virtual reality-based psychological interventions can effectively reduce anxiety symptoms in acute myocardial infarction patients, offering an example of how digital solutions can be integrated into cardiovascular care.
+Conditions like Alzheimer's and Parkinson's disease may affect the autonomic nervous system \cite{gonccalves2022heart}, leading to detectable changes in heart rate variability and other ECG patterns.
 Similarly, psychiatric disorders such as dementia and delirium have been associated with cardiac function \cite{raberi2023postoperative}, potentially reflecting the underlying physiological disruptions.
-Interestingly, by identifying these subtle ECG changes, one could hope to develop new, non-invasive methods for more efficient detection and monitoring of neurological and psychiatric conditions, offering a promising complement to existing diagnostic tools.